PM Modi to attend UP's third ground breaking ceremony on Friday | Headlines

 Projects in agriculture and allied industries will get Rs 11,297 crore, IT and electronics Rs 7,876 crore, and manufacturing Rs 6,227 crore, it said.

-All roads leading up to the Indira Gandhi Pratishthan in Gomti Nagar, where the event is going to be held on Friday, have been spruced up with a painting of street light poles and the divider.
-The arrangement of special lights to has been made to create a festival-like mood.
+All roads leading up to the Indira Gandhi Pratishthan in Gomti Nagar, where the event is going to be held on Friday, have been spruced up with painting of street light poles and the divider.
+Arrangement of special lights too has been made to create a festival-like mood.
 Elaborate security is being ensured at the venue with heavy deployment of police personnel.
+The first groundbreaking ceremony was held on July 29, 2018 and second one on July 28, 2019.
+The events were held to bring into effect the MoUs signed during the UP Investors Summit, held on February 21-22, 2018.

+During the first groundbreaking ceremony, 81 projects worth more than Rs 61,500 crore went underway, while in the second in series, foundation of 290 projects with investments of more than Rs 67,000 crore was laid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)